bofm/sublime_sqlplus/README.md

 Ever been annoyed by Oracle SQL*Plus’s lack of text editing features?
 Love Sublime Text?
 This plugin is for you.

+# Features
+* Both input and output are selectable and editable with your best text editor
+* Commands history
+* One tab - one SQL*Plus subprocess.
+Auto-terminate on tab close
+* Do whatever you would do in SQL*Plus with no limitation

 # Installation
 * With [Package Control](http://wbond.net/sublime_packages/package_control): Run `Package Control: Install Package` command, find and install `SQLPlus` plugin.
 * Manual: Clone this repo to your Packages folder.